Norton Rose Fulbright Australia

 Dietrich Marquardt is a competition/antitrust & regulatory lawyer based in Sydney.

-Dietrich has extensive experience advising on complex and large scale merger clearances, third party access regimes, anticompetitive conduct, as well as advising on other collaborative arrangements within the bounds of competition law, such as the structuring of joint venture arrangements.
+Dietrich has extensive experience advising on complex and large-scale merger clearances, third party access regimes, anticompetitive conduct, as well as advising on other collaborative arrangements within the bounds of competition law, such as the structuring of joint venture arrangements.
+Dietrich has particular expertise advising on the regulatory and competition aspects of highly complex (and often unique) commercial transactions.
 He also has experience representing clients in investigations conducted by the ACCC, and other regulators, in a variety of industries.

 - Graduate Diploma of Legal Practice, The College of Law